MICHAEL DE BONO FINE ART

 Following this I exhibited at Mall Galleries, received some prizes and exhibited regularly at commercial galleries.

-Twenty five years have passed since I began my artistic practice, and I've exhibited for sixteen of those.
+Twenty seven years have passed since I began my artistic practice, and I've exhibited for seventeen of those.
 It's been a good and interesting time.

 I hope you enjoy viewing my work.